aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/12_why_dynatrace.md

 weight: 12
 ---

-Lets dig deeper into the ways [Dynatrace](https://www.dynatrace.com) helps in each phase of our modernization journey.
+Lets dig deeper into the ways <a href="https://www.dynatrace.com" target="_blank">Dynatrace</a> helps in each phase of our modernization journey.

 ![image](/images/cloud-framework-new.png)